AntoineFoudy/OOP-Group-U/README.md

 ## 📂 How it works
 - Initial chapters preinstalled
 - Additional content downloadable (simulated via JSON)
-- Side subjects keep only 2 sections at once; downloading a 3rd removes the oldest
 - Quizzes auto-end when time expires

 ## 🛠 Tech